• Skip to primary navigation

 What is Homemade Spinach Ricotta Ravioli?

-My own Nonna used to say making ravioli wasn’t just cooking; it was an act of love, folding little pockets of goodness for the family.
-She’d let me help crimp the edges with a fork, my little fingers making crooked lines she always called “perfectly imperfect.”
-If you want to dive deeper into the beautiful tradition of making fresh pasta pillows, Serious Eats has a fantastic guide.
-These spinach ravioli are less about fancy techniques and more about fresh ingredients and happy bellies.
+My Nonna used to say, God, I miss her, that making ravioli wasn’t cooking, it was love.
+She’d fold these little pockets of happiness for everyone, and I’d help crimp the edges with a fork.
+My lines were terrible, all crooked and wonky, but she called them “perfectly imperfect.”
+Still makes me tear up.
+If you want the whole deep-dive on making fresh pasta pillows, Serious Eats has this great guide.
+These spinach ravioli though?
+They’re less about being perfect and more about… joy.
+And full bellies.

 Why This Recipe Works

-Okay, let’s be real: time is precious.
-This easy spinach ricotta ravioli recipe hits that sweet spot between impressive and achievable.
-Why?
-First, the filling comes together in minutes.
-Second, while making pasta dough from scratch is amazing (and I’ll give you tips!), you can absolutely use store-bought wonton wrappers or fresh pasta sheets for a shortcut.
-Third, kids love getting involved – little hands are surprisingly good at pressing ravioli shapes!
-It’s a fantastic weekend project that yields a meal everyone devours.
-These ravioli are super versatile too; find the best sauces for spinach ravioli and you’ve got endless meal possibilities.
-Honestly, seeing my own kids’ faces light up when these hit the table makes every bit of effort worth it.
+Look, time is precious, right?
+This easy spinach ricotta ravioli recipe hits that sweet spot between “wow, impressive!” and “I actually finished before midnight.”
+The filling?
+Minutes.
+Literally.
+And yeah, making pasta dough from scratch is amazing (I’ll give you the tips!), but you can absolutely cheat with store-bought wonton wrappers or fresh pasta sheets.
+No judgment here!
+My kids go absolutely feral for these, and honestly, little hands are weirdly good at pressing ravioli shapes.
+It’s a fantastic weekend thing that everyone devours.
+These ravioli are super versatile too, check out the best sauces for spinach ravioli and you’ve got endless possibilities.
+Seeing my kids’ faces when these hit the table?
+Worth every bit of flour on my floor.

 Ingredients